Social

 Initiatives for independent career development

 Employees’ voluntary initiatives shaping their careers are essential in the development of human resources.
-We believe that employees’ thinking about how they want to develop personally and the skills they need to acquire and acting accordingly will form the foundation of our human resource development and be a source of increased added value.
+Employees’ thinking about how they want to develop personally and the skills they need to acquire and acting accordingly will form the foundation of our human resource development and be a source of increased added value.
 We have established a career course system, which permits employees to choose options flexibly in accordance with the career plan and life stage of each, thus encouraging and helping employees to develop themselves independently under the system.

 Initiatives for developing next-generation managerial human resources